 The German Shepherd weighs 50-90 pounds, and the Rottweiler weighs 80-135 pounds.
 That means a German Shepherd Rottweiler mix is likely to weigh anywhere from 50 to 135 pounds.

 Neither German Shepherds nor Rottweilers tend to bark much.
 One exception is that their guarding instincts may cause them to bark at strangers.
-A German Shepherd Rottweiler may also develop separation anxiety that could cause it to bark.
+They may also develop separation anxiety that could cause it to bark.

 Yes, the German Shepherd Rottweiler mix can be a good family pet, but it isn’t right for every family.
 The dog will need lots of exercise and training.
-A German Shepherd Rottweiler mix would do best with an experienced dog owner.
+This breed will do best with an experienced dog owner.